Are Bagels Good or Bad For Bodybuilding? (Pros & Cons)

 However, if you need some time between your meal and your training (3-4 hours), opt for the whole grain bagel since it will have a steadier energy release.

-A bagel is an excellent post-workout meal as long as you add some protein (20-30 g) and healthy fat.
+A bagel is an excellent post-workout meal as long as you add some protein (20-30 g) and healthy fats.

-Since it is a high-carb food, it will replenish your glycogen stores and will help you add up the calories.
-You can eat a bagel one to three hours prior to training.
+Since it is a high-carb food, it will replenish your glycogen stores and help you add up the calories.

 For example, for a 180 lb bodybuilder, it means consuming 63 g of carbs post-workout.
 This means having one whole wheat bagel after training.